The present tense in Italian is used to talk about things that are happening right now, recurring routines, and universal truths.

 As you can see, the third conjugation has the endings -o, -i, -e, -iamo, -ite, and -ono.

-The third conjugation includes verbs such as “preferire” which adds -isc between the stem and the ending in first, second, and third-person singular and third-person plural.
+The third conjugation includes verbs such as “preferire” which adds -isc between the stem and the ending only in first, second, and third-person singular and third-person plural.

-The addition of “isc” is used to keep certain sounds from being phonetically spelt.
-Here are some examples of Italian verbs in the third conjugation that include the suffix “isc”:
+Here are some examples of common Italian verbs in the third conjugation that include the suffix “isc”.

 - Capire (to understand)